Vukasin32/Image-Filtering/README.md

 # Image filtering
 This was a university assignment for the "Digital Image Processing" class. <br/>
 Idea of project is to implement image filtering from scratch, using matrix operations.<br/>
-Type of filter is arbitrary.<br/>
-In this code it is demontrated usecase for blur and edges filter.<br/>
+In this code it is demontrated use case for blur and edges filter.<br/>
-This project was completely done in MATLAB.
+It is important to mention that code is implemented in a way that assigned 2D filter can be arbitrary in dimensions.
+Technologies that were used:
+- MATLAB